marxin/texi2rst-generated/sphinx/install/host-target-specific-installation-notes-for-gcc.rst

 to configure with :option:`--without-gnu-ld --with-ld=/usr/ccs/bin/ld` to
 guarantee use of Solaris :command:`ld`.

-..
-FIXME: why -without-gnu-ld -with-ld?
+.. todo:: why -without-gnu-ld -with-ld?

 ia64-\*-linux
 =============